Multi-Day Studies in Yazi

 The power of multi-day studies is the ability to use different methodologies at different stages.
 Each activity in the sequence is configured independently using its own builder.

-Survey → Diary Study → AI Interview Start with a survey to capture baseline data and classify participants.
-Use a diary study in the middle to track behaviours and collect media over time.
-Close with an AI interview to probe on patterns observed, explore motivations, and capture reflections.
+Start with a survey to capture baseline data and segment participants.
+Use a diary study to capture behaviour and media over time.
+Finish with an AI interview to probe on patterns and motivations.

-AI Interview → Survey → AI Interview Open with an AI interview to explore initial attitudes and expectations.
-Follow with a survey to quantify specific behaviours after a trial period.
-Close with another AI interview to reflect on changes and overall experience.
+Start with an AI interview to explore expectations.
+Follow with a survey to quantify what happened.
+Finish with another AI interview to reflect on change.

-Survey → Diary Study → Survey Open with a survey for pre-event attitudes and expectations.
-Use a diary study during the event for experience logging.
-Close with a survey for post-event recall and satisfaction measurement.
+Use a survey for baseline attitudes.
+Use a diary study during the experience.
+Use a final survey for post-event recall and satisfaction.

 There are no restrictions on which methodology you use at each stage.
 You could run three surveys, three AI interviews, or any combination.